azeliepicot/azeliepicot.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Phd Student in Algebraic Topology at the University of Copenhagen, in the GeoTop center.
+I am a first (third) year grad student in Algebraic Topology at Columbia University.
 My advisor is Søren Galatius.
+Before that, I was a second year Phd Student at the University of Copenhagen, in the GeoTop center.
 Broadly speaking, I am interested in Geometric Topology and its interactions with Homotopy Theory.

-My email is azpi(at)math.ku.dk.
+You can now reach me at ap473(at)columbia(dot)edu.

 # Talks